Affordability, Conservation, and Stewardship

 Passive House is a standard for energy efficiency developed in Germany that reduces a building’s ecological footprint.
 It is considered to be the most rigorous voluntary energy-based standard in the design and construction industry today.

-By adopting our new builds and retrofits to Passive House standards, Indwell is able to significantly curtail greenhouse gas emissions while drastically reducing utility costs.
+By implementing Passive House standards, Indwell is able to significantly curtail greenhouse gas emissions while drastically reducing utility costs.
 This cost-savings is passed down to tenants, and is a significant factor in keeping our rent so affordable.

 Our passive house projects